Introduction

 String Interpolation

 String Interpolation allow embedding expressions directly inside string literals.
-In mq, an interpolated string is prefixed with s"
+In mq, an interpolated string is prefixed with s" and variables can be embedded using ${} syntax.

 Syntax